aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 ## Cloud Assembly Schema Compatibility Checks

-We need to make sure the objects that make up what we refer to as the `cx-protocol`, do not change in a breaking way.
+We need to make sure the objects that make up what we refer to as the *cloud-assembly-schema*, do not change in a breaking way.
 We should be able to leverage `jsii` to accomplish this.
-For example, this is an excerpt from the `.jsii` spec of the `cx-api` module:
+For example, this is an excerpt from the `.jsii` spec of the *cx-api* module:

 ```json
 "name": "ContainerImageAssetMetadataEntry",